msu-eele-fpga/labs-and-homework-Dylan-Raber/docs/lab6.md

 ![lab6_arm_connect](assets/lab6_arm_cpu_connections.png)

-**Question**: What is the base address of your component in your Platform Designer system
+**Question**: What is the base address of your component in your Platform Designer system?

 **Answer**: The base address for my component in my Platformer Designer System is 0x0000_0000, which can be seen in the following screengrab: